kaylambaker/online-tutoring-68/backend/doc.md

 + on success, status 200 and success: true
 + on failure, status code 500 and error: 'Error deleting appointment'

+### post /appointments - insert appointment into database

+request parameters

+* none

+body parameters

+* StudentID
+* TutorID
+* AppointmentDate formatted as m-d-yyyy or mm-dd-yyyy
+* StartTime as hh:mm:ss
+* EndTime as hh:mm:ss
+* Subject
+* AppointmentNotes

+returns

+* on success, status code 200 and sql message for inserting the appointment into the database
+* on failure, status code 500 and error message

+## TOTP endpoints

 ### get /TOTPQRCode:/id - generate a TOTP QR code for the user identified by id

 request parameters